kristoffer-dyrkorn/software-renderer/tutorial/1/README.md

 The function receives three inputs `a`, `b` and `c`.
 The edge coordinates are `a` and `b`, and the candidate pixel coordinates is `c`.
 (A `Vector` here simply represents an array of values - where the value at index 0 is the x-coordinate, and at the value at index 1 is the y-coordinate.)

 The code calculates two vectors `ab` and `ac`.
 The vectors describe the differences in x- and y-coordinates when going from `a` to `b` and from `a` to `c`.
 It then cross-multiplies those vectors.
-This is the same as calculating what is called a determinant - if the vectors are organized in a 2 by 2 matrix.
+This is the same as calculating what is called a determinant - if the vectors were organized in a 2 by 2 matrix.
 In this article series, we will call the result of this calculation a determinant value.

 We repeat this edge test for each of the three edges in the triangle - and this way we have an inside test for the whole triangle.